Ohio Court Records

 Dayton, OH 45458

-All requests should contain the requesters’ information like name and contact information as well as inmate information like name, serial number, gender, and other information that could help streamline the search.
+All requests should contain the requester’s information like name and contact information as well as inmate information like name, serial number, gender, and other information that could help streamline the search.

 Note, requests for records of inmates held at county or city jails should be addressed to the relevant sheriff’s office or police department.
-For examples, to obtain inmate records for persons incarcerated in Franklin County, requestors may contact the jail administration unit of the Franklin County Sheriff’s Office at:
+For example, to obtain inmate records for persons incarcerated in Franklin County, requestors may contact the jail administration unit of the Franklin County Sheriff’s Office at:

 370 South Front Street